NSCD programmes of study are validated by the University of Kent.

 For information about our courses, please visit: www.nscd.ac.uk/study/courses/

-The data processing statement and accompanying Schedules 1 and 2 outline how Northern School of Contemporary Dance holds and processes your personal data, including the types of data, the categories/purposes of processing, where we will share data with third parties, and the lawful bases for processing data, in accordance with Article 6 of GDPR.
+Accompanying the Privacy Notice are tables (Schedules 1 and 2) outlining how Northern School of Contemporary Dance holds and processes data, including the types of data, the categories/purposes of processing, where we will share data with third parties, and the lawful bases for processing data, in accordance with Article 6 of GDPR.

-Where a concern is raised relating to a student’s wellbeing and/or conduct, whether on or off School premises, which represents a potential or actual threat to the safety, security, health, wellbeing, good order, or reputation of the student, and/or of the School, its members, an external organisation or placement provider, or members of the public, a member of staff may make a recommendation to the CEO or the CEO’s delegate that the student should be temporarily suspended and/or excluded.
+Where a concern is raised relating to a student’s wellbeing and/or conduct, whether on or off School premises, which represents a potential or actual threat to the safety, security, health, wellbeing, good order, or reputation of the student, and/or of the School, its members, an external organisation or placement provider, or members of the public, a member of staff may make a recommendation to the CEO or the CEO’s delegate that the student should suspended.

 Northern School of Contemporary Dance seeks to maintain an environment which is safe and conducive for all members of the school, whether students or staff, and which supports the wellbeing of all such individuals, as well as fostering the professional development of all trainees.
 This endeavour is supported by the Inclusive Cultures Strategy.